SimonFJ20/example-deno-oak-blog-app/README.md

 6. Run application by typing `deno run --allow-read --allow-net main.ts`

 7. Run application in watch-mode by typing `deno run --watch --allow-read --allow-net main.ts`

+## Things to be aware of

+### Static files

+Static file serving is implemented using Oak built-in send `Context.send`.
+This is fragile and should be replaced by either a seperate static file server, or a better Oak middleware.